Table of Contents

 When “Legally Adequate Consent” Is Required

-A. For Persons with Mental Retardation
+For Persons with an Intellectual Disability

 - Legally adequate consent is required before a person with an intellectual developmental disability may participate in a program or activity where consent would be required for a person who does not have an intellectual developmental disability (for example, an alcohol or drug abuse program, or a program of behavior treatment employing aversive procedures).